 They just released their new album, Dead End and it slays.
 The band snaps at oppressive economic systems, salutes Edward Snowden and cover Zounds -- all to a storming, berserk musical backdrop.

 Because the band has just released their debut LP, features editor John Gentile spoke to them about the bandâs genesis, negativity and hanginâ out with a drunk Nick Cave.

+The new Rats in the Wall record has a few very negative lyrics, like "The reality is that most of us will never get out/ Born with nothing, thatâs how will die, no doubt."
+Is Rats in the Wall a fundamentally negative band?
 Logan: Well, I donât plan to make a record positive or negative.
 I write down whatâs in front of me.
 Some of the lyrics may be negative, but as a person, I actually try to be positive.
 I try to not get sucked into negative thinking which can be crippling.

 Hall: I'm pretty friendly and tend to be happy most of the time.
 But politically, I have very little hope for the world, which, I guess can be considered negative.
 That realization sometimes bums me the fuck out and I tend to feel like, "Nothing matters, so why try?"
 But it only gets me down because of how much I love everything that is being destroyed.
 So, I see myself as being full of compassion and love, but because of the state of the environment and this civilization that is crushing us all, I can be pretty fucking angry a lot of the time.